xopxe/Toribio/docs/1-Tutorial.md

     return M

 The log file will contain motor load readings.
 The process (the function provided to sched.run) starts opening a file for writing and getting the Device for the specified motor.
-The wait\_for\_device call will block until the device is detected, so it is important to place that call _inside_ the process (we do not want the main process blocking).

 The process will loop reading data from the motor and logging it, and then sleeping for the specified interval.